The Difference Between SSI Benefits and SSDI Benefits

-The Supplemental Security Income (SSI) and Social Security Disability (SSDI) are federal disability programs offering financial aid to the disabled.
-However, they have different eligibility requirements.
-For instance, SSDI is available to workers who’ve earned enough work credits, while SSI is available to low-income people who aren’t working or don’t have sufficient work credits to qualify for SSDI.
+Supplemental Security Income (SSI) and Social Security Disability (SSDI) are federal disability programs offering financial aid to the disabled.
+Many people who are eligible for SSI may also be entitled to SSDI benefits, but the two programs have very different eligibility requirements.
+SSDI is available to individuals who have worked long enough to earn sufficient work credits and paid Social Security payroll taxes.
+SSI benefits are not based on prior work history and may be available to low-income people who aren’t working or don’t have sufficient work credits to qualify for SSDI.

-Here is an in-depth review of SSI and SSDI to help you understand the differences.
+Below is an overview of SSI and SSDI to help you understand the difference between the programs.

 Supplemental Security Income Benefits (SSI)